cdrummey216/whoami/whoami.md

 I observe the silhouettes of truth at the exterior to understand more complex truths at the interior.
 Or, I rely on the simple truths to know complex truths because truth is consistent with truth.

-The self makes truth real.
+The self makes truth real (actual).

 ## Capturing the Complexity of the Present ('Now')